-Since the aim is to achieve equalibrium, recognizing which force underpins our birth time will enable each one of us to find ways of avoiding excesses, or shoring up a dearth of either in our lives.
+Since the aim is to achieve equilibrium, recognizing which force underpins our birth time will enable each one of us to find ways of avoiding excesses or shoring up a dearth of either in our lives.

 The hour in which we are born adds yet another differentiating facet to our character.
 Like the years, the twelve double hours are also ruled by the same sequence of Animals, beginning with the Rat who rules the time between 11pm-1am.